Bug report #18080

 For now, and for me, the fix is simple and easy...Just use the SAGA tool.
 However, that does not answer the question of whether or not it was the QGIS tool, the shapefile, or the operator.
 I hope you will consider reopening the case.

-#12 Updated by Steve Lowman over 2 years ago
+#12 Updated by Steve Lowman almost 3 years ago

 As already stated, I think this is a duplicate of #17291, which was closed with Resolution "wontfix" with the recommendation to use more robust tools in the Processing Toolbox for QGIS 2, while better solutions are developed for implementation in QGIS 3.